-1. INTRODUCTION
+1. Introduction

-- 1.1 This Guidance Note is issued pursuant to the Insurance Companies Ordinance (Cap.
-41) ("ICO") and the Insurance Core Principles, Standards, Guidance and Assessment Methodology ("ICP") promulgated by the International Association of Insurance Supervisors ("IAIS").
-Specific references are: - 1.1.1 Section 4A of the ICO stipulates that the Insurance Authority ("IA")'s function is to protect existing and potential policyholders.
-Section 4A(2)(c) states that the IA shall promote and encourage proper standards of conduct, and sound and prudent business practices amongst insurers. - 1.1.2 ICP 19 stipulates that the conduct of the business of insurance should ensure that customers are treated fairly, both before a contract is entered into and through to the point at which all obligations under a contract have been satisfied.
-ICP 19.0.1 further stipulates that the conduct of insurance business should help to strengthen public trust and consumer confidence in the insurance sector. - 1.2 This Guidance Note applies to all authorized insurers underwriting long term business (other than Class C business).
+- 1.1 This Guideline is issued pursuant to section 133 of the Insurance Ordinance (Cap.
+41) ("the Ordinance") taking into account the Insurance Core Principles, Standards, Guidance and Assessment Methodology ("ICP") promulgated by the International Association of Insurance Supervisors ("IAIS").
+Specific references are: - (a) Section 4A of the Ordinance stipulates that the Insurance Authority ("IA")'s function is to protect existing and potential policyholders.
+Section 4A(2)(c) states that the IA shall promote and encourage the adoption of proper standards of conduct, and sound and prudent business practices by authorized insurers. - (b) ICP 19 stipulates that the conduct of the business of insurance should ensure that customers are treated fairly, both before a contract is entered into and through to the point at which all obligations under a contract have been satisfied.
+ICP 19.0.1 further stipulates that the conduct of insurance business should help to strengthen public trust and consumer confidence in the insurance sector. - 1.2 This Guideline applies to all authorized insurers underwriting long term business (other than Class C business).